-Community / Aspirations for 2023 - 2024 Planning ERD Human Settlement Technical Services Community Services and Public Safety Centlec Finance ОСМ Corporate Services Provincial Dept. Ward 30 Community Aspirations by number 30.1) Request for the auditing of vacant land and allocation of sites.
+Community A Aspirations for 2023 - 2024 Planning ERD Human Settlement Technical Services Community Services and Public Safety Centlec Finance ОСМ Corporate Services Provincial Dept. Ward 30 Community Aspirations by number 30.1) Request for the auditing of vacant land and allocation of sites.
 30.2) Request for resurfacing of tarred roads and resealing of potholes 30.3) Construction of roads including stormwater and paving of H1, H3 section almost 3km and G (Modulaghooa Road).
 30.4) Request for the maintenance/unblocking and installation of slabs Stormwater G, H1, H2 (Tshedi 's Tavern Zone) and H3 sections.
-37.8) Request for G Section: Mountain side facelifting put bigger culverts) modify the road and storm drainage system and H1 Section: 4 X Hanging pedestrian bridge and (school, from mall to the park and replace the old unprofessional one from the Metro Bus Stop and passage to Chabas.
-H1 Section: Facelifting of Lenyora La Thuto Robots bridge (installing bigger culverts) modifying the road and storm drainage.
-30.5) Request for the upgrading and maintenance of park next to the new Botshabelo Mall, also fencing and new equipment at G and H1 sections 30.6) Request for Electricity supply in H2.
-30.7) Establish G & Old age and disab centres with buildir infrastructure a paved training or space.
+37.8) Request for • G Section: Mountain side facelifting put bigger culverts) modify the road and storm drainage system and • H1 Section: 4 X Hanging pedestrian bridge and (school, from mall to the park and replace the old) 30.5) Request for the upgrading and maintenance of park next to the new Botshabelo Mall, also fencing and new equipment at G and H1 sections 30.9 Request for the removal of illegal dumping in H2 and Pruning of trees 30.6) Request for Electricity supply in H2 and installation of Highmast 30.7) Establish G & H3 Old age and disability centres with buildings infrastructure and paved training open space.